iOS UITextView Text Wrap Editor (Swift)

 self.contentTextView.textStorage.insert(combine, at: range)

-Tip 2: Change the search for NSTextAttachment
+Tip 2: Change NSTextAttachment Search To

-self.contentTextView.textStorage.enumerateAttribute(NSAttributedString.Key.attachment, in: NSRange(location: 0, length: self.contentTextView.textStorage.length), options: []) { (value, range, stop) in
+self.contentTextView.textStorage.enumerateAttribute(NSAttributedStringKey.attachment, in: NSRange(location: 0, length: self.contentTextView.textStorage.length), options: []) { (value, range, stop) in

 if let attachment = value as?
 XLYTextAttachment {